valakhosravi/Interview-Questions-Answers/Technical/Programming languages/JavaScript/React.md

     myFrozenObj.name = 'Jane'; // Invalid, since myFrozenObj is immutable
 To summarize, const is used to declare a variable that cannot be reassigned, whereas Object.freeze() is used to create an immutable object that cannot be modified.

+**Q: What is the difference between controlled and uncontrolled components in React?
+When would you use one over the other?**
+In React, there are two ways to manage form inputs: controlled components and uncontrolled components.
+The main difference between the two is how they handle and update the input values.

+Controlled Components:

+- Controlled components are components in which the value of the input is controlled by the component's state.
+- When the user types something into the input, it triggers an onChange event which updates the component's state, which in turn updates the value of the input.
+- The value of the input is always synced with the component's state, so you can easily access and manipulate it through the state.
+- Controlled components are often used when you need to have more control over the form data and need to perform some validation or formatting before submitting the data.

+Uncontrolled Components:

+- Uncontrolled components are components in which the value of the input is handled by the DOM.
+- When the user types something into the input, the DOM handles the value and the component does not have any direct control over it.
+- To get the value of the input, you need to use a ref to access the DOM node.
+- Uncontrolled components are often used when you don't need to do any validation or formatting on the data and just want to get the data and submit it as is.

+In summary, controlled components use React state to manage the value of the input, while uncontrolled components rely on the DOM to handle the value.
+Controlled components give you more control and flexibility over the form data, while uncontrolled components are simpler to use and require less code.